 T-Wing System

-The T-Wing System is something a lot of us have seen before from Daiwa, and it’s one of their proprietary features.
+The T-Wing System is something many of us have seen before from Daiwa, and it’s one of their proprietary features.
 You’ll find it on all the Tatulas.

-This innovative technology is a T-shaped aperture on the levelwind guide, which helps the line flow on and off of the spool more fluently.
-As a result, the line exits the reel with less friction, which increases casting distance and reduces wear and tear on the line.
+This innovative technology is a T-shaped aperture on the level wind guide, which helps the line flow on and off of the spool more fluently.
+As a result, the line exits the reel with less friction, increasing casting distance and reducing wear and tear.

 Aluminum Frame